 - Make sure that you are comfortable with no tight clothing.
 You can be sitting or lying down.
 It is best if your arms and legs are uncrossed to avoid uncomfortable pressure on them.

-If you feel that I can be of any assistance to you, please book a time for a free chat about your situation and how hypnotherapy could help by clicking on this link.
+If you would like to discover more, please book a time for a free chat about your situation and how hypnotherapy could help by clicking on the button below.

 - Billingham, L. (2019, March 26).
 Benefits of relaxation and how to do it.
 Sunset Coast Hypnotherapy. https://sunsetcoasthypnotherapy.com.au/2019/03/26/benefits-of-relaxation-and-how-to-do-it/